4 Years On Campus Bachelors Program

 Strong graduate outcomes

-Graduates of this degree are stepping confidently into careers as skilled data specialists, with most moving into graduate-level roles or further study within 15 months of graduation.
-Common career paths include data analyst, statistical consultant, machine learning engineer, and roles in business or finance analytics.
+Graduates of this degree step confidently into careers as skilled data specialists, with the majority securing graduate-level roles or choosing further study within just 15 months of finishing.
+Typical career paths include data analyst, statistical consultant, machine learning engineer, and positions in business or financial analytics.

 University services supporting your employability